TBertuzzi/Xamarin.Forms.SegmentedButton/README.md

 # Xamarin.Forms.SegmentedButton

-SegmentedButtonGroup is like iOS Segmented Controls
+SegmentedButtonGroup is like iOS Segmented Controls for Xamarin.Forms

 ###### This is the component, works on iOS, Android and UWP.